On the dynamics of endomorphisms of affine surfaces: Introduction

 \chapter{Introduction}

 In \cite{favreEigenvaluations2007}, Favre and Jonsson developed tools from valuative theory to study the dynamics of a dominant endomorphism of the complex affine plane.
 We extend this theory to the case of any affine surface, over any field.
 We give a new method to construct an eigenvaluation of an endomorphism.
 We generalize the result of Favre and Jonsson and show that the first dynamical degree of a dominant endomorphism of a normal affine surface is an algebraic integer of degree $\leq 2$.
-Plus, we obtain a new result of rigidity.
-The set of first dynamical degrees of loxodromic automorphisms of a given affine surface must be contained in the set of integers or in the set of algebraic numbers of degree 2.
+The general method is to construct a compactification where our endomorphisms admit a fixed point at infinity where the dynamical degree can be computed by studying the local dynamics at this point.
+We then apply this construction to the study of the dynamics of automorphisms where we are able to say much more.
+In particular, we obtain a new kind of rigidity result: the set of first dynamical degrees of loxodromic automorphisms of a given affine surface must be contained in the set of integers or in the set of algebraic integers of degree 2.